cypress-io/cypress/docs/source/api/commands/screenshot.md

 Taking a screenshot is an asynchronous action which takes around `100ms` to complete.
 By the time the screenshot is taken it's possible something in your application may have changed.
 It's important to realize that the screenshot may not reflect 100% of what your application looked like when the command was issued.

-For example - say this command times outs `cy.get("#element")`.
+For example - say this command times outs `cy.get('#element')`.
 This causes your test to fail.
 We'll then take a screenshot when the test fails but it's possible something in your application changes within the `100ms` timeframe.
 Hypothetically your app could render the element you were searching for.
 When this happens the screenshot may provide confusing results.
 It's unlikely but theoretically possible.

 ## No Command Log scrolling during screenshots